dumarchie/raku-pfds/README.md

     method insert(Mu \value --> Series)

-Returns a new series that links the decontainerized `value` to the original series.
+This method version of infix ++ returns a new series that links the decontainerized `value` to the invocant.

 method iterator
 ---------------